John Goldie (botanist)

-John Goldie (21 March 1793 – 23 July 1886) was a Scottish-born botanist and author.
+John Goldie (21 March 1793 – 23 July 1886) was a Scottish-born botanist, author, and miller.
 He is credited with recording the existence of fourteen plant species previously unknown to science including Dryopteris goldieana, Stellaria longipes and Drosera linearis.

 Early life and education

 Goldie was born in Kirkoswald in 1793, the son of William Goudie and Janet McClure.
 As a teenager, Goldie had apprenticed as a gardener and was later employed at the Glasgow Botanic Garden where he accumulated most of his knowledge of botany.

 Having studied language at the University of Glasgow, Goldie was fluent in Greek, French, and Hebrew, although he never registered for a degree due to financial problems.
 While in Glasgow, he made the acquaintance of James Smith, a well-known local botanist and florist, and began spending time at his home near Minishant.
 In 1815, on the day the Battle of Waterloo was fought, Goldie married Smith's daughter Margaret and would go on to have nine children with her.